NBA Rumors: Hassan Whiteside Reportedly Rejoining Sacramento Kings

 Whiteside eventually caught on with the Heat, for whom he was starting games and making a sizable impact in the paint in short order.
 During the 2016 offseason, they rewarded him for his stellar play with a four-year, $98-million pact.
 However, as that contract neared its end, Miami was looking to retool its roster and had decided that such a high salary didn’t match his output and/or expected role with the club going forward.

-Now, following a comeback campaign in Portland, the former All-Defensive Team honoree returns to a Kings squad that just lost Bogdan Bojanovich in free agency.
+Now, following a comeback campaign in Portland, the former All-Defensive Team honoree returns to a Kings squad that just lost Bogdan Bogdanovic in free agency.
 The organization’s new general manager, Monte McNair, has prioritized roster flexibility as he looks to build around his young core of De’Aaron Fox, Marvin Bagley III and, potentially, embattled sharpshooter Buddy Hield.